LibraryCarpentry/Top-10-FAIR/_posts/2018-12-01-biodiversity.md

 The distributing DataCite-agency (i.e. issues DOIs) for Life Sciences is PUBLISSO:
 [https://www.publisso.de/wir-fuer-sie/doi-service/](https://www.publisso.de/wir-fuer-sie/doi-service/)

-* ORCID is a self-identifier for authors to avoid author name ambiguity.
-Use ORCIDs from the start of data creation, i.e. attach data creator name/ORCID to dataset as a metadata field.
-Include ORCIDs with datasets in repositories (e.g. in Sequence Read Archive (SRA), include the ORCID for the data creator).
-This allows for the tracking of data provenance (the origins, custody, and ownership of research data).

 **Exercise:**
 For easy look up, we have a list of DOIs below.
 Can you match the right document to the appropriate DOI?
 HINT: Start from here [https://www.doi.org/](https://www.doi.org/)!